mikaelmalm/tv-series-search/README.md

 1. Clone the repository
 2. Run `npm install` to install the dependencies
 3. Run `npm run start ` to start the application in development mode
-4. Run `npm run build` to build the application for production
+4. Run `npm run build` to build the application for production (recommended)
-5. Run `npm run preview` to preview the production build
+5. Run `npm run preview` to preview the production build (recommended)

 ## Tech Stack